Reform of the House of Lords: Burns report

 In January 2017, Lord Fowler (the Lord Speaker), launched the inquiry of his new committee on the House's size.
 The committee, chaired by Lord Burns, reported on 31 October 2017, chiefly recommending a reduction to 600 members.
 To that end, the report recommended: members be appointed to 15 year terms; at least 20% would be independents/crossbenchers and no party would have a majority; party appointments would be tied to general election results; a "two-out, one-in" programme of departures to make reductions towards the target size.

 Starmer Labour government

 During and following the 2024 general election, the Labour Party detailed plans to extend the expiring Lords Spiritual (Women) Act 2015, eliminate hereditary peers from the House of Lords, and introduce mandatory retirement for Lords at 80 years of age.

 On 30 July 2024, Baroness Smith of Basildon, the Leader of the House of Lords, introduced a bill to extend the Lords Spiritual (Women) Act 2015 by 5 years to 18 May 2030.
-On 5 September 2024, Keir Starmer's government introduced the House of Lords (Hereditary Peers) Bill in House of Commons to remove all hereditary peers, including the Earl Marshal and Lord Great Chamberlain.
+On 5 September 2024, Keir Starmer's government introduced the House of Lords (Hereditary Peers) Bill in the House of Commons to remove all hereditary peers, including the Earl Marshal and Lord Great Chamberlain.
+This bill was passed, and came into effect in April 2026.

 Across the aisle, Conservative Lord Norton of Louth introduced a private member's bill in September 2024 to reform the peerage appointment process by creating an advisory commission.

+In October 2024, the Starmer government introduced a requirement that political parties would have to justify each of their nominations for peerages with "citations" similar to those for honours from monarch, consisting of statements of up to 150 words.

+In December 2025, a new select committee of the House of Lords was formed, entitled the Retirement and Participation Committee, with a mandate to consider a potential retirement age and a potential participation requirement.
+Baroness Taylor of Bolton was appointed chair.
+The other members were: Baroness Anelay of St Johns, Lord Blunkett, Viscount Chandos, Baroness Hayman, Baroness Manningham-Buller, Baroness Mattinson, Baroness Parminter, Lord Sherbourne of Didsbury, Lord Smith of Hindhead, Lord Strathclyde and Baroness Suttie.
+The committee published its report in July 2026.
+The committee recommended the introduction of an initial retirement age of 85 years old, with this being annually decreased by a year, until reaching the permanent retirement age of 80.
+The committee recommended a participation requirement of 20% of all sitting days, with appropriate mitigations for individual circumstances.

+In February 2026, a new all-party parliamentary group on "wholesale" reform of the House of Lords was formed.